stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 (a*X+b) + costEval(body)
 ```

-where a and b are constants,
+a and b are constants \
-X := the cumulative size of the argument types,
+X := the cumulative size of the argument types \
-costEval(body) := the cost of executing the body of the function
+`costEval(body)` := the cost of executing the body of the function

 ### contract-call Transactions